Our Mission is to make sure your roof anchors are certified safe to use and in compliance with OSHA regulations

 As of November 2017, NEW OSHA Regulations require building owners to provide "Proof" their roof top anchors meet the new requirements BEFORE any contractor can have their employees work on your building exteriors via (RDS) Rope Descent Systems.

-If you have not had your anchors "Proof Tested" at 5,000LBS force, as OSHA now requires, you may be in violation of OSHA Regulations and can be sited and fined.
-The worst case scenario is of course, a contractor's employee falls to his death or is severely injured when your building anchor fails to hold.
-This is where a building owner's negligence to adhere to OSHA's anchor testing requirements can cause $100,000's in damages...
-Perhaps millions.
+If you have not had your anchors "Proof Tested" at 5,000LBS force, as OSHA now requires, you are in violation of OSHA Regulations and can be sited and fined.
+We can help you avoid fines and more importantly, save lives.

-So, let us show you the New OSHA Regulations to help you better understand what You need to do to protect yourself from liability.
+So, let us show you the New OSHA Regulations to help you better understand what You need to do to be in compliance with the law!

 NEW OSHA REGULATIONS